How Much Is Life Insurance in Canada? A Clear Guide

 8 ways to save money on your life insurance premiums

 Generally speaking, term life insurance is very affordable, because you’re only getting coverage for the number of years you need it the most.
-If you want to get the most coverage for your family’s financial future, here are some tips:
+If you want to get the most life insurance coverage for your family, here are some tips:

-1. Buy early: It's best to purchase life insurance when you're younger to lock in a lower price, since your rates will increase each year.
+1. Buy early: It's best to purchase life insurance when you're younger to lock in a lower price, since rates for new policies increase with age.

 2. Shop around: Get quotes from various life insurance companies to compare and find the best deal.